 The National Pension Scheme is a systematic retirement saving scheme.
 It is a government-backed program that tries to ensure social and financial stability for citizens after retirement.
+To know in detail go down into 1epfbalance blog.

 In 2004, the Government of India launched the National Pension Scheme (NPS) with the primary objective to provide retirement income to all.
 The scheme aims to introduce pension reforms and make saving for retirement a habit amongst individuals.
 The PFRDA (Pension Funds Regulatory and Development Authority) manages the NPS.
 The scheme offers two very affordable savings options under Tier I and Tier II.